JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/import-export.md

 2. Name the file whatever you like.
 An extension of ".swc" is strongly recommended.
 The two options on the right are discussed in the "Basic Operations" section.
 The defaults are appropriate almost all of the time.
 3. Choose the export location.
 For desktop, choose any location you like on your hard drive.
 For HortaCloud, we need to save to an intermediate location first.
 At the top of the dialog box, click the "Save in" drop-down menu and choose "Temporary Files".

-(screenshot)
+{{< imglink src="../images-import-export/export-dialog.png" link="../images-import-export/export-dialog.png" alt="export neurons dialog" >}}

 4. Click "OK".
 A "Background Tasks" window will open with a progress bar.
 This operation is very fast, and you may not even see the bar before it's filled.
 For desktop Horta, you're done after this step.
 5. For HortaCloud users, you now need to download your file(s) from the "Temporary Files" location on AppStream.
 The AppStream toolbar appears at the top of the browser's content window, above the top of the Horta main window.
 Click the third icon from left, which has a tooltip of "My Files".
 6. In the new dialog box that opens, click "Temporary Files".
 This is a web view into the folder where you exported your neuron.
 At the right end of the row for each file in this directory is a downward facing chevron.
 Click it and choose "Download" from the drop-down menu.
-You will see _another_ file dialog, this time for saving the file on your local computer.
-Choose a location, the click "OK".
+Depending on your browser, you may be prompted to choose a location, or the file may be downloaded to your default downloads location.
+Also depending on your browser, you may need to authorize or confirm the download from the AppStream site.

-(screenshot)
+{{< imglink src="../images-import-export/temporary-files-download.png" link="../images-import-export/temporary-files-download.png" alt="download from temporary files" >}}

 {{% alert title="Safari" color="primary" %}}
 File downloads seem not to work in Safari.
-Use Firefox or Chrome on Mac if you need to dowload from "Temporary Files".
-(Strangely, uploading files works.)
+Use Firefox or Chrome on Mac if you need to download from "Temporary Files".
+(Strangely, uploading files to the same location _does_ work in Safari.)
 {{% /alert %}}

 {{% alert title="Temporary means temporary!" color="primary" %}}